John Troglita: Final defeat of the revolt

 The tribes, under the leadership of Carcasan and Antalas, had encamped in central Byzacena, in the plain of Mamma or Mammes.
-Carcasan, confident after his victory the previous year, wanted to confront the imperial army immediately, but as it happened he gave way to Antalas, who advocated the more cautious and well-tried Moorish tactic of withdrawing and drawing the Byzantines into the interior, forcing them to march far from their supply bases and through a devastated country, thus exhausting and demoralizing them.
+Carcasan, confident after his victory the previous year, wanted to confront the imperial army immediately, but as it happened he gave way to Antalas, who advocated the more cautious and well-tried Moorish tactic of withdrawing into the interior; if the Byzantines could be induced to follow, they would suffer an exhausting and demoralizing march through devastated country, far removed from their supply bases.
 The rebels thus retreated south and east, reaching Iunci after ten days.
 Troglita's army pursued them at some distance, only exchanging a few blows with the tribes' rearguard.
 Once the Byzantine army reached the plain before Iunci and laid camp, however, the Moors again withdrew into the mountainous interior.
 Having been informed by a spy of his enemy's strategy, Troglita refused to follow and remained encamped near the port of Lariscus, from where he could be easily resupplied.
 Nevertheless, discontent grew among the soldiers, who did not understand their leader's reluctance to fight: the army mutinied and attacked the tent of Troglita, who was barely able to escape.
 Thanks to the allied Moorish contingents, who remained steadfast, Troglita was able to reimpose control over his men.

 Troglita now moved his army to confront the enemy, who were encamped at a plain called the Fields of Cato.
 The Moorish camp had been heavily fortified, and Troglita was reluctant to launch a direct assault.
 He, therefore, blockaded it, hoping that hunger would force the Moors to fight him in open battle.
 To further encourage them, he restrained his men, feigning a reluctance to fight.
 Troglita's plan worked: encouraged by sacrifices to their gods and hoping to catch the imperial army unprepared, the Moors attacked the Byzantine camp on a Sunday.
 The battle hung long in the balance, with many dead on both sides, but eventually the Byzantines gained the upper hand.
 At this point, Carcasan rallied his forces and launched a fierce counterattack, but was killed by Troglita himself.
 Seeing their leader fall, the Moors broke and fled.
 The battle was a resounding success for the Byzantines: seventeen of the Moors' principal leaders were dead, the Tripolitanian tribes were decimated and withdrew to the desert, and Antalas and his followers submitted to Troglita.
 Byzacena, Numidia, and Tripolitania were finally secured, and a period of peace was inaugurated that lasted for the next fourteen years, until 562.